 - (optional) Pinch of baking powder

-- Add the runny banana into the jug and mix in with the beaten egg.
+- Add the runny banana into the jug and mix well in with the beaten egg.
 Batter will be runny and not thick like regular pancake batter.
 If using baking powder, sieve in or sprinkle some in and mix.

 - Heat a non-stick pan with some butter.
 Be sure it is sufficiently heated.
 Add in 2 tablespoons of batter for one pancake.
 I pour the batter directly from the jug.
 Let cook for 1 min or slightly more until you feel the underside is cooked and THEN flip.
 Cook the other side for just under 1 min and it should be done.